Custer County, Oklahoma: History

 The Beale Wagon Road saw little use in Custer County because the Civil War interrupted traffic flow, which forced people to use the Santa Fe Trail through Kansas.
 After the war traffic flow was slow but picked up during the late 1860s.
-During the summer of 1866 a large regiment of troops passed through the county including Black troops, known as Buffalo Soldiers.
+During the summer of 1866 a large regiment of U.S troops passed through the county including African American troops, known as the Buffalo Soldiers.
 They lost their commanding officer while he was on a hunting trip.
 He eventually found his way back to Fort Smith by following the Beale Road.
 In 1868 Custer's troops followed a portion to the road in the Clinton area while following down the Washita River to Fort Cobb.
 During the reservation years Parties of Cheyenne and Arapaho Indians used Beale's Route while passing through their lands.
-In 1892 When this county was opened to white settlement, The Beale Wagon Road served as the main road for those farmers who used the road to travel to towns which were on or close to the road.
+In 1892 When this county was opened to American settlers, The Beale Wagon Road served as the main road for those farmers who used the road to travel to towns which were on or close to the road.
 The road lost its identity when section line county roads were established.